TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 # Getting Started with The Misinformation Game
 {:#intro .no_toc}

-When you're first getting started with the Misinformation Game, the number of configuration options may be intimidating.
-We have written this guide to highlight the major features of the Misinformation Game at a high level, to help you get started!
+We have written this guide to help you get started with running your first study using the Misinformation Game!
+There are a lot of options available, so this guide will try to highlight the most important ones.